 These possibilities are difficult, but not always impossible, to establish in court.
 Especially for someone who is unemployed at the time of injury and therefore has no loss of income to claim, or for a person with a flourishing career who is severely impacted by personal injury, proving loss of earning capacity may be the only way to achieve full and just compensation.

 Insurance is one way to mitigate the consequences of personal injury.
 Car accidents are a leading cause of personal injuries, and North Dakota state law requires $30k of basic, no-fault personal injury protection (PIP) insurance that can help cover your bills and lost income if you are involved in an auto accident.
 But if you believe that your injuries may impact your future earning capacity, you should seek a personal injury lawyer.
-The experienced attorneys at O’Keeffe O’Brien Lyson Foss can help you navigate the difficulties in proving the many what-ifs necessary for you to recover what you deserve.
+The experienced attorneys at O’Keeffe O’Brien Lyson Attorneys can help you navigate the difficulties in proving the many what-ifs necessary for you to recover what you deserve.
 Contact them today for a no-cost, no-obligation consultation, or call 701-235-8000 or 877-235-8002 (toll free).